-

 Arrow

 Gross World LoC is skyrocketing because of AI.
 By default, we have no way of knowing if what we're vibecoding does what we think it does.
-Secure program synthesis throws the advanced software correctness toolkit at all the code coming out of AI systems.
+Secure program synthesis throws formal methods, proof assistants, type systems, model checkers, at all the code coming out of AI systems.
 Three days.
 Small teams.
 Real research output.

 Top teams from this hackathon are invited to apply to the Secure Program Synthesis Fellowship (June-October 2026), where mentor-led teams take projects further with Apart Research project managers, compute, and API credits.